ewalldo/Packages-Project/Assets/Tween/README.md

 ```

 ### 4.3 Grouping tweens <a name="groupingTweens"/>
 Tweens can be grouped to be triggered in parallel or in sequence.
 For parallel execution, please use the TweenBuilder class, for sequential the TweenSequencer class can be used.
-Below is and example of a group tween create to move and scale an object at the same time while changing a text color.
+Below is and example of how to create a group tween to move and scale an object at the same time while changing a text color.
 ```csharp
 TweenBuilder tweenBuilder = new TweenBuilder(monobehaviourClass);
 tweenBuilder.AddTween(new TweenMove(objectToMove, pointA, pointB, 2f));